MaxBamberger/DataScienceProjects/movie_recommender_system/README.md

 The test data streams in via an API.
 To retreive new test data and demonstrate --

-## Note on running the script
+## Note on running the solution
-`recommender.py` script relies on spark, you may want to use the script run_on_spark.sh to execute the code
+`recommender.py` script relies on spark, you may want to use the script `run_on_spark.sh` to execute the code or

 In a terminal, use: run_on_spark.sh src/run.py with arguments to run the recommender.
+To run in a notebook, use: `jupyspark.sh` to open a jupyter notebook